 Until Further Notice

 The first two cases of Covid-19 in Italy were detected and isolated in Rome on January 31, 2020.
 On February 21, a new cluster was detected in Lombardy, which would soon become one of the worst hit regions in Europe.
-To contain the virus’ spread, Italian Prime Minister Giuseppe Conte imposed a strict lockdown on March 7–initially in the north, then nationwide–with a ban on walking or exercising more than 200m (656ft) from home.
+To counter the virus’ spread, Italy’s Prime Minister Giuseppe Conte imposed a strict lockdown on March 7– initially in the north, then nationwide–with a ban on walking or exercising more than 200m (656ft) from home.
 People could go out exclusively for essentials and to walk their dogs.
 Queues outside supermarkets in Milan could easily reach one hour.
 Since May, as the number of active cases began to fall, the ban was lifted, and bars, restaurants, hairdressers, museums, libraries, shops, churches, and cinemas, have been allowed to reopen in phases.
 Face masks are still mandatory in indoor public spaces.